npm/policies/private-terms.md

 Terms_) supplement the terms for npm Open Source offered by npm, Inc.
 (_npm_) at <https://www.npmjs.com/policies/open-source-terms> (_npm Open
 Source Terms_).
-They govern access to and use of _npm Private Packages_, the private package storage, delivery, organization management, and access control features of <https://www.npmjs.com> (the _Website_) and the npm public registry at <https://registry.npmjs.org> (the _Public Registry_).
+They govern access to and use of _npm Private Packages_, also known as _npm Solo_ and _npm Organizations_, the private package
+storage, delivery, organization management, and access control features of <https://www.npmjs.com> (the _Website_) and the npm public registry at <https://registry.npmjs.org> (the _Public Registry_).

-These npm Private Packages Terms were last updated on December 1, 2015.
+These npm Private Packages Terms were last updated on June 27, 2017.
 You can review prior versions at
 <https://github.com/npm/policies/commits/master/private-terms.md>.